Loaded Cowboy Pasta Salad

 If you’re looking for a pasta salad that’s more than just a light side dish, this Loaded Cowboy Pasta Salad is it—it’s hearty, filling, and built to satisfy a serious appetite!
 This is truly a man’s pasta salad, packed with bold flavors and substantial ingredients.
 (Insert Tim “The Toolman” Taylor manly grunt here!)

 What makes it so robust?
-It’s loaded with meat, featuring both savory ground beef and crispy, flavorful bacon.
-Beyond the meat, the salad incorporates a fantastic mix of textures and flavors, including sweet corn, sharp cheddar cheese, juicy chopped tomatoes, and fresh green onions.
+It’s loaded with meat, featuring both savory ground beef and flavorful, crispy bacon.
+Beyond the meat, the salad incorporates a fantastic mix of textures and flavors, including sweet corn, sharp cheddar cheese, chopped juicy tomatoes, and fresh green onions.

 The entire mixture is coated in a creamy dressing that gets a unique kick from the secret ingredient: barbecue sauce.
 This addition infuses the salad with a smoky, tangy depth.
 If barbecue cuisine were transformed into a chilled salad, this is exactly what it would taste like!
 It’s the perfect, crowd-pleasing side for any potluck or cookout.